 Are you considering enrolling in an online teaching program instead of a classroom-based one?
 Well then, you’re in luck!
 You can get a teaching degree online.

-As distance learning becomes more and more mainstream, the majority of public and private four-year institutions in the US now offer a wide variety of highly reputable, accredited online teaching degree programs, spanning the bachelor, master and doctoral levels.
+As distance learning becomes more and more mainstream, the majority of public and private four-year institutions in the US now offer a wide variety of highly reputable online teaching degree programs, spanning the bachelor, master, and doctoral levels.

 There are a ton of options out there that are well worth exploring and that offer the same rigorous training and virtually the same job prospects as regular classroom-based teacher training programs in your state.
-As long as you opt for an accredited program, your degree will be just as valid as a degree earned through an on-campus teacher education program.
+As long as you opt for a state-approved program, your degree will be just as valid as a degree earned through an on-campus teacher education program.

 Your options include:

 - Getting your bachelor's degree in Education online.

 Let's take a closer look at both options.